 The best way to ensure that you have the most accurate weight is to take your shipment to a facility with a freight scale where you can obtain a weight certificate.
 It's always a great idea to obtain and keep a record of your weight certificate for every shipment in case there are any discrepancies that come up.

 If you don't have access to a freight scale, but your shipment can be broken down into smaller pieces, weigh each piece using a bathroom scale and add it all together with the weight of your packaging material.
+Do not guess at the weight or use a figure lower than what shows on the scale.

 Use the Manufacturer's Specs